PassHQ/pass-challenge/README.md

 - **Navigation**: Includes navigation between different screens.
 - **AsyncStorage**: Stores the registration status of the user.
 - **Mock API**: Includes a mock API to calculate transaction fees.

-## Testing

-The QA candidate should focus on end-to-end testing of the application.
-The recommended framework for end-to-end testing is [Detox](https://wix.github.io/Detox/).

-### Areas to Test

-1. **Form Validation**:
-    - Ensure the display name is required on the landing screen.
-    - Validate the blockchain address and amount on the send token screen.

-2. **Passkey Functionality**:
-    - Test the creation of a new passkey.

-3. **Navigation**:
-    - Verify navigation between the landing screen, user details screen, and send token screen.

-4. **AsyncStorage**:
-    - Ensure the registration status is stored and retrieved correctly.

-5. **Error Handling**:
-    - Check how the app handles errors during passkey creation and authorization.

 # Troubleshooting